Health Service Navigator®

 Attention Manulife customers

-If you are diagnosed with a critical or life-threatening condition, WorldCare can help you get an expert Medical Second Opinion (MSO) from a top medical research institution in the U.S via a multi-disciplinary team from The WorldCare Consortium®.
+If you are diagnosed with a serious or complex condition, WorldCare can help you get an expert Medical Second Opinion (MSO) from a top medical research institution in the U.S via a multi-disciplinary team from The WorldCare Consortium®.
 The MSO will review your diagnosis and provide information on the optimal treatment plan for your condition, all without the need for travel or additional appointments with specialists.

 Call Health Service Navigator at 1-800-875-1264 to request your WorldCare MSO (for eligible Manulife Customers)